-- Conduct interviews immediately - In order to get to the bottom of the matter, it will be important to conduct interviews of those who participated in the fight as well as any witnesses to the ordeal as soon as possible.
+- Conduct interviews immediately: In order to get to the bottom of the matter, it will be important to conduct interviews of those who participated in the fight as well as any witnesses to the ordeal as soon as possible.
 It will be most important to get input from those who personally witnessed the situation.
-Those whose job may be on the line (the employees who did the fighting) will need an opportunity to defend him/herself for their actions.
+Those whose jobs may be on the line (the employees who did the fighting) will need an opportunity to defend themselves for their actions.

-- Review policies and procedures - Since there will be disciplinary actions up to and including discharge for those who participated in the fight, managers should review the policies and procedures manual for policy violations.
-Some policies are very explicit as to what repercussions would be felt by those participate in a fight.
+- Review policies and procedures: Since there will be disciplinary actions up to and including discharge for those who participated in the fight, managers should review the policies and procedures manual for policy violations.
+Some policies are very explicit as to what repercussions are required for those who participate in a fight.
 There may details in the policy about disciplinary actions to be handed out depending on whether the fight is physical or verbal.

-- Administrative Leave for those directly involved in the fight - In many situations, it is prudent to place the two employees involved in the fight on an Administrative Leave of Absence.
-By having the employees on an administrative leave, they will be removing them for the worksite to prevent any conflict with those who must participate in an investigation.
+- Order administrative leave for those directly involved in the fight: In many situations, it is prudent to place the two employees involved in the fight on an administrative leave of absence.
+By having the employees on administrative leave, they will be removed from the worksite to prevent any conflict with those who must participate in an investigation.

-- Hold the employees accountable for their actions - Once all testimony of the participants and witnesses has been reviewed, management will want to work with Human Resources to determine whether the employees should be fired, suspended or disciplined accordingly.
+- Hold the employees accountable for their actions: Once all testimony of the participants and witnesses has been reviewed, management will want to work with Human Resources to determine whether the employees should be fired, suspended, or otherwise disciplined.
 There should be some expediency for closure of this endeavor to allow employees to move forward from the unfortunate situation.

 Employees who fight at work must be ready to suffer the consequences of such inappropriate behavior.
 When both employees lose their jobs, management is left to pick up the pieces and move forward with the rest of the team who witnessed the unfortunate situation.
 When both parties to the fight are handled appropriately and held accountable for their actions, the rest of the team will be able to move forward from the fight.